Editor's Note: This post was originally published in May 2019 and has been updated with additional content in May 2023.

 As a marketer, take this as an opportunity to create original content by reporting on the impact that you and your customers have made together.
 For example, the TOMS Stories website displays first-hand how their customers’ purchases are creating change and making an impact.
 You can read up on the cause behind their Unity Collection, which is dedicated to equality and inclusion.
 You can also read up on how they are also taking a stand on ending gun violence.
 TOMS’ content marketing strategy is what makes up its strong narrative as a purpose-driven brand.
 This is significant because it can help build stronger brand trust and loyalty in the long run.

 3. Always realign your purpose-driven digital marketing efforts back to your brand.

 Keep in mind that purpose-driven marketing is a two-way street.
 Why are you doing what you’re doing?
-Not only do your marketing efforts impact your customers, but it also defines your business as a whole.
+Not only do your marketing efforts impact your customers, but they also define your business as a whole.

 Take a look at the Adidas and Parley product line, for example.
 Adidas’ purpose-driven marketing efforts for this collaboration are centered around the ocean plastic epidemic.
 Their campaign video takes us on a journey and does a real deep dive into how ocean plastics are negatively affecting our oceans’ ecosystem.
 Adidas effectively realigns its efforts to its brand by spinning the problem into a solution and creating high-performance sportswear made of plastic.
 The lesson here is that the cause you are supporting becomes a part of your brand narrative, which is a driving factor that determines who will support, buy from, and invest in your business.